po1sigala/live/01-Class-Content/17-CS/README.md

 ## Heads-Up

-Next unit we will be returning to databases, learning about `NoSQL`.
-We will have a chance to learn about how non-relational databases work and some of the difference it has compared to a SQL database.
-Finally, we will touch on why we might use `NoSQL` for our application.
+In the next unit, we will return to databases&mdash;in particular, NoSQL databases.
+We will learn about how non-relational databases work and compare them to SQL databases.
+Finally, we will touch on why we might use NoSQL for our application.

 ## Resources

-Here are some additional resources to help solidify the topics covered in this unit:
+This section contains some additional resources to help solidify the topics covered in this unit.

 ### Git Guide

 Refer to the Git Guide to review the git concept for this unit.
-Watch the `📹 Git Guide` video for an additional walkthrough of the git concept.
+Watch the following `📹 Git Guide` video for an additional walkthrough of the git concept:

   * 📖 [Git Guide: Shell Scripts](./01-Activities/27-Evr_Shell)

-### Full-Stack Blog Posts
+### Full-Stack Blog

-Check out the [Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/) for additional resources, like walkthroughs, articles, and installation guides.
+Check out the [Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/) for additional resources, such as walkthroughs, articles, and installation guides.
+The following blog post is relevant to this unit:

   * 📖 [Regex Tutorial](http://coding-boot-camp.github.io/full-stack/javascript/regex-tutorial)